Download the app today.

 MixBook

-Mixbook is an online service for creating custom photo books, calendars, and cards, which sets it apart from StoryWorth's focus on text-based storytelling.
+Mixbook is an online service for creating custom photo books, calendars, and cards, which sets it apart from Storyworth's focus on text-based storytelling.
 It offers a wide range of professionally designed templates, and also allows complete creative control to customize every aspect of the product with their user-friendly editor.
 Users can directly upload photos from their devices or import them from social media platforms.
 Mixbook's emphasis is less on preserving personal narratives and more on providing a high degree of customization and aesthetic control, enabling users to create unique, personalized mementos.

 Artkive